-VBoxManage natnetwork list Lists all NAT network services with optional filtering, parameters:
+VBoxManage natnetwork list: Lists all NAT network services, with optional filtering.
+Parameters are as follows:

+[<pattern>]

-[<pattern>] Where <pattern> is optional filtering pattern.
+Where <pattern> is an optional filtering pattern.

-8.37 VBoxManage hostonlyif
+8.38 VBoxManage hostonlyif

-With "hostonlyif" you can change the IP configuration of a host-only network interface.
-For a description of host-only networking, please refer to chapter 6.7, Host-only networking, page 100.
-Each host-only interface is identified by a name and can either use the internal DHCP server or a manual IP configuration (both IP4 and IP6).
+The hostonlyif command enables you to change the IP configuration of a host-only network interface.
+For a description of host-only networking, see chapter 6.7, Host-Only Networking, page 103.
+Each host-only interface is identified by a name and can either use the internal DHCP server or a manual IP configuration, both IP4 and IP6.